cliffordfajardo/language-c/docs/README.md

 > This repo contains small examples of several c programs with explanations.

 # Motivation
-A few months ago, I was learning C again, but totally felt out place since I hadn't used it in a while, nor is it language which I've used in production code at this time.
-It likely won't be the last time I use C, thus I thought I created fully self contained runnable example programs with explaining of what the code does.
+A few months ago, I was learning C again, but totally felt out place since I hadn't used it in a while; I haven't used C in production nor do I code with it at work; It's likely won't be the last time I use C.

+I created this repo of fully self contained runnable code examples C programs with explaining of what the code does.

-C has been around for 30 years so I'm surmise this documentation could at least last me a but of time; I can always update it anyways.
+C has been around for 30 years, it isn't going anywhere anytime soon.

+NOTE: i created this for myself, so the repo isn't as polished as it could be.
+I'm still learning how to make a repo more user friendly.
+I'm open to suggestions.

 # Table of Contents